Updated February 2019

-Colorado is changing the way they want remote sellers to collect tax.
-It means that out-of-state retailers may need to close down their Retailer’s Use Tax permits and instead, register for a sales tax license from the state of Colorado.
+Colorado is changing the way they want online sellers to collect tax.
+Remote sellers who meet or exceed the nexus thresholds must now comply to the same regulations as in-state sellers.
+If you are currently an out-of-state retailer with nexus, you must close down your Retailer’s Use Tax permits and instead, register for a sales tax license from the state of Colorado.

-Initially, Colorado reported that all changes were required before December 1st, 2018.
-The state has since announced a “grace period” for both in-state and out-of-state retailers.
-You can read the full notice here, but retailers now have until May 31, 2019, to comply with these changes to ensure sufficient time to make the required changes.
+Initially, Colorado reported that all changes were required before December 1, 2018.
+The state has since announced a “grace period” for both in-state and online retailers.
+You can read the full notice here, but retailers now have until May 31, 2019, to comply with these changes to ensure sufficient time to make the required changes..

 What was it like before?

 Previous to this change, Colorado businesses were instructed to collect sales tax and Retailer’s Use Tax in different scenarios.

 If you had a location in Colorado and made a sale to a customer located in your city, county, or special district, you collected sales tax on that transaction for the state of Colorado and any taxing jurisdictions you have in common with that customer (i.e., When you shipped from Denver to Denver, you collected sales tax for that purchase).

 However, if you had a location in Colorado and shipped a sale to someone outside your county, you collected the “Retailer’s Use Tax.”
 Retailer’s Use Tax is made up of the Colorado state tax (2.9% as of July 2017) and any local district taxes that apply a use tax.
 These district use taxes are limited to: Regional Transportation District (RTD), Scientific and Cultural Facilities District (CD), and Regional Transportation Authority (RTA) for most types of sales.